Recommended attractions and routes for a 7-day self-driving tour to Wudang Mountain

 The four famous mountains all bow down, the five immortal peaks gather in worship.
 Wudang Mountain, known as the "Crown of the Five Sacred Mountains", is widely known to the world.
 Wudang Mountain is a sacred site of Taoism.
 In the late Yuan and early Ming dynasties, Zhang Sanfeng founded the Wudang school here, making Wudang martial arts one of the important sects of Chinese martial arts with far-reaching influence.
 As such a renowned sacred mountain, it has its own charm and grace, away from the hustle and bustle.
 I recommend visiting Wudang Mountain by self-driving for a fun experience.

-Yuxu Palace ruins
+Yuxu Palace Ruins

-The "Jade Empty" admired by the famous Ming Dynasty writer Wang Shizhen in his quote "Jade Empty is like the palace of Qin's Afang" refers to here.
-In Taoism, Jade Empty refers to the residence of the Jade Emperor.
-During the Yongle period of the Ming Dynasty, the Jade Empty Palace was once the largest temple in the Wudang Mountain Imperial Temple.
-Unfortunately, it has been almost completely destroyed by two major fires and floods.
-In 2007, the main hall of the Jade Empty Palace was repaired using the method of "repairing the old as it was", and it was completed in 2012.
-Although the remaining site cannot show the complete picture of the past, it can still glimpse its once majestic and sacred appearance.
+The 'Yuxu' praised in the famous Ming Dynasty writer Wang Shizhen's 'Yuxu is like Qin Afang' is located here.
+In Taoism, Yuxu refers to the residence of the Jade Emperor.
+During the Yongle period of the Ming Dynasty, Yuxu Palace was the largest temple in the Wudang Mountain royal temple complex.
+Unfortunately, it was almost completely destroyed by two fires and a mountain flood.
+In 2007, the main hall of Yuxu Palace was restored according to the principle of repairing the old as the old, and the restoration was completed in 2012.
+Although the existing ruins cannot fully display the grandeur of the past, they still offer a glimpse of its former majesty and sanctity.

-Taizipo village
+Taizipo Village

-To go to Taizipo Scenic Area, you need to pass through a quaint decorated arch bridge called Fuzhen Bridge.
-Going up the steps from Fuzhen Bridge, you'll see the gate of Taizipo Mountain.
-Taizipo, also known as Fuzhen Guan, is an unusual form in the history of Chinese architecture.
-It is built on a steep slope of 60 degrees on Lion Rock and is praised by contemporary architects as a classic example of utilizing steep slopes for construction.
-Ancient architects ingeniously built the winding Yellow River Wall, which resembles rolling waves and stretches across the mountain, making it quite spectacular.
-The main building of Taizipo is naturally the Fuzhen Guan Hall, which was built in the 10th year of the Ming Yongle reign and underwent reconstruction during the same period.
-It embodies the grandeur jointly created by architectural masters of both the Ming and Qing dynasties.
+To reach the Taizipo Scenic Area, you first need to cross an ancient stone arch bridge with ornate railings, known as Fuzhen Bridge.
+Ascending the steps from Fuzhen Bridge, the gate of Taizipo comes into view.
+Taizipo is also known as Fuzhen Temple.
+Facing east and looking west, Taizipo is a rare form in the history of Chinese architecture.
+It is built on a 60-degree steep slope of Lion Peak and is praised by contemporary architects as a classic example of utilizing steep slopes for construction.
+Ancient master builders ingeniously used the mountain's terrain to construct the Nine-Bend Yellow River Wall, which undulates like waves along the mountainside, creating a spectacular sight.
+The main building of Taizipo is naturally the Fuzhen Temple Hall, built in the tenth year of the Yongle period of the Ming Dynasty and renovated in the same period.
+On it, you can see the majestic and solemn work of master builders from both the Ming and Qing Dynasties.

 Xiaoyao Valley

-Golden peak
+Golden Summit